BigDataForSanDiego/team402/readme.md

 #### Team Name: `YesInsurance`

 #### Your team’s hackathon idea in One sentence:
-##### `Creating a platform that amplifies UX by simplifying the process of finding and applying to insurance for both providers and consumers.`
+##### `Creating a medical marketplace that amplifies UX by simplifying the process of finding and applying to insurance for both providers and consumers.`

 #### A visual